5 Tips to Reduce Autofluorescence

 Lower PFA concentration & avoid storing cells in PFA for long durations

 All aldehyde fixatives react with the amines and proteins to form fluorescing molecules, which increase with rising PFA concentration and exposure duration of cells to PFA.
 Titrate the PFA concentration to determine the lowest concentration that works.
 For example, 0.5% solution of PFA could work just as fine as a 4% solution.
-It is always better to analyse the cells soon after staining.
-However, if you need to fix the cells for storing, analyse them within 24 hours.
+It is always better to analyze the cells soon after staining.
+However, if you need to fix the cells for storing, analyze them within 24 hours.

 Make the right fluorochrome choices